-(5)The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the commercial pilot-
+(5) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the commercial pilot-

-- (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, powered-lift inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (d) control of the powered-lift by external visual reference; - (e) recovery at the incipient stage from settling with power, recovery techniques from low-rotor rpm within the normal range of engine rpm; - (f) ground manoeuvring and run-ups, hover and rolling takeoffs and climb-out, hover and rolling approach and landings- normal, out of wind and sloping ground and steep approaches; - (g) take-offs and landings with minimum necessary power, maximum performance take-off and landing techniques, restricted site operations, quick stops; - (h) hovering out of ground effect, operations with external load, if applicable; flight at high altitude; - (i) basic flight manoeuvres and recovery from unusual attitudes by reference solely to basic flight instruments; - (j) cross-country flying using visual reference, dead reckoning and, where available, radio navigation aids, including a flight of at least one hour; - (k) emergency operations, including simulated powered- lift equipment malfunctions, power of reconversion to autorotation and autorotative approach, where applicable, transmission and interconnect driveshaft failure, where applicable; - (l) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures; and
+- (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, powered-lift inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures;

-(m) communication procedures and phraseology.
+- (d) control of the powered-lift by external visual reference; - (e) recovery at the incipient stage from settling with power, recovery techniques from low-rotor rpm within the normal range of engine rpm; - (f) ground manoeuvring and run-ups, hover and rolling take-offs and climb-out, hover and rolling approach and landings-normal, out of wind and sloping ground and steep approaches; - (g) take-offs and landings with minimum necessary power, maximum performance take-off and landing techniques, restricted site operations, quick stops; - (h) hovering out of ground effect, operations with external load, if applicable, flight at high-altitude; - (i) basic flight manoeuvres and recovery from unusual attitudes by reference solely to basic flight instruments; - (j) cross-country flying using visual reference, dead reckoning and, where available, radio navigation aids, including a flight of at least one hour; - (k) emergency operations, including simulated poweredlift equipment malfunctions, power of reconversion to autorotation and autorotative approach, where applicable, transmission and interconnect driveshaft failure, where applicable; - (l) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures; and - (m) communication procedures and phraseology.

-(5) The instrument experience specified in sub regulation s(2) (c) and (4) (i) and the night flying experience and dual instruction specified in sub regulations (2) (d) and Regulation 76 (2) shall not entitle the holder of a commercial pilot licece to pilot Powered-Lifts under IFR
+(6) The instrument experience specified in sub regulations (1) (c) and (5) (i) and the night flying experience and dual instruction specified in subregulations (1) (d) and regulation 77 (2) shall not entitle the holder of a commercial pilot licence to pilot powered-lifts under Instrument Flight Rules.